Troubleshooting and Tips

 Common Issues

-Character snaps back to origin between loops when Animation Repeat
+Character snaps back to origin between loops when Animation Repeat value is greater than 1:

 - This usually happens with animations containing root motion.